Special Call for Indigenous Cartoonists: Visual Storytelling at the 2026 Arctic Winter Games

 The “Remember” Comics Project is a collaboration between the UBC Comics Studies Cluster, Indigenous media personality and award-winning podcaster Tchadas Leo, and the nonprofit Education without Borders that combines the rich oral histories of the Homalco First Nation with the vibrant visuality of the comics medium.

-Call for Artist Applications: Immigration Detention in Canada – Law and Lived Experience
+Call for Artists: Immigration Detention in Canada – Law and Lived Experience

 January 18, 2024